-Unfortunately the accounting field is lagging behind in their attempt to keep up to this on demand data boom.
-Dealing with bookkeeping and accounting is overwhelming for most small business owners and a lot of the time these business owners don’t have an understanding of their financial results until the accountants are done with their files.
-This might be 45 days after month end or it might be 90 days after year-end.
+Unfortunately, the accounting field is lagging behind in its attempt to keep up with this on-demand data boom.
+Dealing with bookkeeping and accounting is overwhelming for most small business owners, and a lot of the time, these business owners don’t have an understanding of their financial results until the accountants are done with their files.
+This might be 45 days after month-end, or it might be 90 days after year-end.
 Small businesses have a small chance of survival with these response times.
-We are living in a fast paced world that requires real time monitoring if we want to survive and thrive.
+We are living in a fast-paced world that requires real-time monitoring if we want to survive and thrive.

 There are a few small business accounting software programs that are now available online.
-Quickbooks and Xero have made a lot of progress over the last few years to transition accounting for small business to the SAAS world.
-Although accessing bookkeeping records online is a great step in the right direct there is still a gap between financial records and online metrics.
+Quickbooks and Xero have made a lot of progress over the last few years to transition accounting for small businesses to the SAAS world.
+Although accessing bookkeeping records online is a great step in the right direction, there is still a gap between financial records and online metrics.
 Why is this?

 1) Accounting principles vs metrics

 Accounting principles regulate the accounting world, and as a result, financial statements must be presented in formats that may not be helpful for small business owners to understand the successes or struggles of the business.
 A good example of this is revenue vs monthly recurring revenue.
 Monthly recurring revenue is a key metric to the SAAS business model, and revenue is a number that is based on accounting principles.
 These two numbers will never match.
 They should trend together, but they will never be the same number.